tawalaya/latex-diff-action/README.md

 ## Important

-If your using `compile_diff` you must use a check out at least two commits.
+If you're using `compile_diff` you must use a check out at least two commits.
 Thus, if your using `actions/checkout@v2` set `fetch-depth` to 2 or more.

 <!-- Duh, took me a whie to figure that out form the not so helpfull error messages ... -->
 For example: